jagotu/BACIL/thesis_text/thesis_text.md

 ## Truffle and Graal

 To implement a high-performance CLI runtime, we alleviate the [Truffle language implementation framework](https://www.graalvm.org/graalvm-as-a-platform/language-implementation-framework/) (henceforth "Truffle") and the [GraalVM Compiler](https://www.graalvm.org/22.1/docs/introduction).
-These two components are tightly coupled together and we'll mostly be referring to them that way.
+These two components are tightly coupled together and we'll mostly be referring to them interchangeably, as even official sources provide conflicting information on the nomenclature.

 The Graal Compiler is a general high-performance just-in-time compiler for Java bytecode that is itself written in Java.
-It is state-of-the-art when it comes to optimization algorithms - according to official documentation, "the compiler in GraalVM Enterprise includes 62 optimization phases, of which 27 are patented".
+It is state-of-the-art when it comes to optimization algorithms - according to [official documentation](https://www.graalvm.org/22.1/reference-manual/java/compiler/#compiler-advantages), "the compiler in GraalVM Enterprise includes 62 optimization phases, of which 27 are patented".

-Truffle on the other hand is a framework for implementing languages that will run on Graal.
-From the outside, it behaves like a compiler: its job is to take guest language code and convert it to the VM's language.
+Truffle on the other hand is a framework for implementing languages that will be compiled by Graal.
+From the outside, it behaves like a compiler: its job is to take guest language code and convert it to the VM's language, preserving as much intrinsic metadata as possible.
 Unlike a hand-crafted compiler, Truffle takes an interpreter of the guest language as its input and uses [Partial evaluation](#partial-evaluation) to do the compilation, performing a so-called "first Futamura projection".

 ![alt](truffle.drawio.svg)